thoener/h4micro/README.md

 * config - This is where all your configuration stuff happens
 * test - Here are your tests

-### Application Lifecycle
-1. Registering
-2. Booting
-3. Starting
-4. Ready
-5. Close
-6. Error

 ### Service Container

 This Kit  is using `awilix` as a Service Container for IoC.

-To register a new service
 More Docs coming soon...

 ### Service Providers